 Photo: via NWCT

+Have you ever wondered what really goes on in the white house?
+What are all of the secrets that the Secret Service has worked so hard to hide over the years?
+Well, you will finally know all after the curtains close on the NWCT production of Rock the Presidents!
 Described as a “rock n roll extravaganza,” this production is both entertaining and educational.
-You and your little theater lovers are sure to learn something new as the story teaches the audience about the history of the executive branch with high-energy songs and immeasurable enthusiasm.
-The show also reveals facts about each Presidency, some Secret Service Agents, and other untold mysteries of the Oval Office.
+You and your little theater lovers are sure to learn something new as the stories of the 44 men who held the title of President are recreated through rock, pop and folk songs.
+Along with revealing facts about each Presidency, from Washington to Obama, the show also covers the stories of some of the Secret Service Agents, including Barbara Marie, Jimmie Herrod, and Isaac Frank—and other untold mysteries of the Oval Office.
 It features the amazing talents of John Oules (Director), Darcy White (Music Director), and Kemba Shannon (Choreography) and is sure to please parents and kids alike!

 Before the Show